Charlton

 How to Pronounce Charlton

 Our model has identified 2 different pronunciations for the name Charlton.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 88.4% confident that Charlton is pronounced as CHAHRLT-uhn.
-The next most likely pronunciation is SHAHRLT-uhn, at 11.6% confidence.
+Our model is 88.4% confident that Charlton is pronounced as CHAHRLT-uhn, which has 2 syllables.
+The next most likely pronunciation is SHAHRLT-uhn, at 11.6% confidence, with 2 syllables.

 CHAHRLT-uhn (2 syllables)